Macau Gambling Guide

 A Baccarat Hall is a place where 95% of the tables are Baccarat and only two or three other games are offered, most likely Sic Bo and Blackjack (and those tables might not even open.)
 To me, that’s not a casino and unless Baccarat is your game there’s no need to ever visit them.
 Just leave them to the Chinese.

-Besides the Big 12 casinos, Ponte 16, Landmark, Oceanus, and the Lisboa are excellent venues as well, although the latter is very Chinese.
-I like them because the game selection is just as good as the Big 12 casinos (and sometimes better) while the minimums are a touch lower.
+Besides the Big 13 casinos, Ponte 16 and the Lisboa are excellent venues as well, although the latter is very Chinese.
+I like them because the game selection is almost as good as the Big 13 casinos, while the minimums are a touch lower.
 Which brings me to my next point….

 Macau Gambling: The stakes are high and so am I

 Macau is an extremely expensive place to gamble.
-At the Big 12 casinos, standard minimums start at $300 HKD, or 40 US dollars.
+At the Big 13 casinos, standard minimums are creeping up to $500 HKD, or 65 US dollars.
 Ouch.
 Electronic gaming machines have inundated the market recently that offer lower minimums of $20 to $100 – but so what?
 They’re electronic gaming machines, so they’re not as fun, and you can only play Baccarat, Sic Bo, and Roulette on them anyway.

 In fact, you ask me what my biggest criticism of Macau gaming is, it’s that there aren’t enough low limit tables.
 Or to put it another way, that I’m not rich enough to play there!